+Benefit Description You pay After calendar year deductible Durable medical equipment (DME) (cont.)
+External insulin pumps Nothing (No deductible) Not covered: All charges Motorized wheelchairs or scooters • Exercise equipment • Air conditioners, purifiers, humidifiers, and dehumidifiers Whirlpool baths • Convenience items, including but not limited to hypoallergenic bed linens, water purification devices, and adaptive feeding devices • Telephones • Changes made to vehicles, residences, or places of business including, but not limited to, handrails, ramps, elevators, and stair glides • Repair or replacement of equipment damaged through neglect or loss • More than one item of equipment for the same purpose • Disposable medical supplies, including but not limited to medical dressings, disposable diapers • Durable medical equipment primarily for comfort and well being of the member • Care and services from non-plan providers unless precertified by the Plan prior to receiving the service Home health services • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide Nothing (No deductible) Services include oxygen therapy, intravenous therapy and medications Part-time or intermittent nursing care • Part-time or intermittent home health aide services Surgical dressings and medical appliances Physical, occupational, or speech therapy 30% coinsurance of our Plan allowance Not covered: All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative • Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service

-Benefit Description You pay
+Benefit Description You pay After calendar year deductible

-Durable medical equipment (DME) (cont.)

-• Care and services from non-plan providers unless pre- authorized by the Plan prior to receiving the service All charges

-Home health services

-• Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide Nothing

-Services include oxygen therapy, intravenous therapy and medications

-• Part-time or intermittent nursing care

-• Part-time or intermittent home health aide services

-Surgical dressings and medical appliances

-• Physical, occupational, or speech therapy After satisfying the annual deductible, 30% coinsurance of our Plan allowance

-Not covered: All charges

-Nursing care requested by, or for the convenience of, the patient or the patient's family;

-• Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative;

-• Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication;

-• Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service.

 Chiropractic

 No benefit All charges

 Alternative treatments

 No benefit All charges

 Educational classes and programs

-Coverage is provided for: Nothing
+Coverage is provided for: Nothing (No deductible)

 Diabetes self management

 Note: Members should call 1-800-SENTARA for information on classes

-Counseling and education for birth control options Nothing
+Counseling and education for birth control options Nothing (No deductible)

-Tobacco Cessation programs, including: Nothing
+Tobacco Cessation programs, including: Nothing (No deductible)

 - Individual/group/telephone counseling

 - Two quit attempts per year

 - Approved tobacco cessation drugs (see Prescription drug benefits)

 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals